| A complimentary eSeminar for God on the Net Members: | ||

 Life with Skill Why

 you need Wisdom.
-One
+O Wisdom

 is the ability to gather information and apply it appropriately.